 Hashed Health Collective

-When all the other consortia are taking over the marketplace, then why the healthcare sector would be left behind, right?
+When all the other consortia are taking over the marketplace, why would the healthcare sector be left behind, right?
 Thus, comes the Hashed Health Collective.
-This blockchain consortia is a global community of developers, consumers, healthcare organizations, or anyone who is working in the healthcare niche.
+This Blockchain for healthcare consortia is a global community of developers, consumers, healthcare organizations, or anyone who is working in the healthcare niche.

-It’s an open platform and non-profit community where they nurture new innovations and ideas based on blockchain.
-Anyhow, I couldn’t find the exact number of members of their ecosystem; however, ODH, Change Healthcare, Accenture, PLC, Altarum Institute, and many more happen to be on the list.
+It’s an open platform and nonprofit community where they nurture new innovations and ideas based on Blockchain.
+Anyhow, we couldn’t find the exact number of members of their ecosystem; however, ODH, Change Healthcare, Accenture, PLC, Altarum Institute, and many more happen to be on the list.

 Health Utility Network